Patients often ask us if tan colored stools are normal. The simple answer is they aren't.

 Yours in health,

 Thanks for reading.
 Our goal is to help as many people as possible.
 If you know someone who might benefit from this, please forward it.
-Serving the Chico and Redding areas.
+Serving the Chico, Redding and Northern California.

 Irritable Bowel Syndrome- What’s Your Poo Teling You? a look at what color, shape, and consistency of bowel movements indicate about your digestion.

 What Your Stool is Telling you - Dr. Oz reviews the clues that stools offer about our health.